 Environmental Law Enforcement

-Under the US federal Clean Water Act and other environmental protection statutes, citizens are encouraged to identify sources of pollution and back up limited government enforcement efforts in their region.
-SGA provides advice and support to NGOs bringing lawsuits to protect our air, water, lands, climate, and endangered species.
+Under the US Federal Clean Water Act and other environmental protection statutes, citizens are encouraged to identify sources of pollution and back up limited government enforcement efforts in their region.
+SGA provides advice and support to Non-Profit Organizations (NGOs) bringing lawsuits to protect our air, water, lands, climate, and endangered species.
 Critical resources for this work are provided through “Revolving Litigation Funds” from which NGO plaintiffs, especially First Nations tribes and indigenous communities, may draw funding to support evidence gathering, expert analysts/witnesses, and specialized lawyers (who generally work at significantly reduced rates).
 If cases are successfully prosecuted or settled, fees and costs are recovered and repaid to these Funds, providing a perpetual source of support for new cases.
-Today, SGA manages three such funds:

-· Revolving Litigation Fund (water, air, endangered species)
+- Revolving Litigation Fund (Water, air, endangered species)

-· Water for Fish (restoration of rivers and salmon habitat along the US west coast)
+- Water for Fish (Restoration of rivers and salmon habitat along the US west coast)

-· Climate Litigation Fund (mitigation of climate change impacts to municipalities
+- Climate Litigation Fund (Mitigation of climate change impacts to municipalities)